metno/pyaerocom/docs/tut04_intro_class_GriddedData.rst

 .. image:: tut04_intro_class_GriddedData/tut04_intro_class_GriddedData_14_0.png

-Why not load some of the other variables...
+Why not load some of the other variables…

 .. code:: ipython3